 October 4th, 2018 | Press Releases

 Legend at Tulsa Hills has achieved a deficiency-free survey from the Oklahoma Department of Health (ODH).
-All eight licensed Legend assisted living and assisted living/memory care communities have achieved zero deficiencies in their 2018 annual re-licensure surveys.
+All eight licensed Legend assisted living and assisted living/memory care residences have achieved zero deficiencies in their 2018 annual re-licensure surveys.

-“This is testament to the staff’s commitment to the community and its residents,” said Theresa Viscardis, Vice President of Operations for Oklahoma, Kansas and Colorado.
+“This is testament to the staff’s commitment to the residence and its residents,” said Theresa Viscardis, Vice President of Operations for Oklahoma, Kansas and Colorado.
 “Tulsa Hills has an outstanding residence director in Tiffanie Riggs, who has over 20 years’ experience as a registered nurse, along with an Oklahoma Assisted Living Administrator License.
 She is operation savvy and committed to quality care.”